TeddyTeddy/CRF_Demo_Solution/README.md

 # 2. Running The UI Test Cases
 1. cd CRF_Demo_Solution/TestProject/
-2. ./run

-The outcome of test results can be found under CRF_Demo_Solution/TestProject/Results/ folder
+2. ./run     >>> IMPORTANT!
+Deletes the previous runs test results in CRF_Demo_Solution/TestProject/Results/  folder

+IMPORTANT!
+The test reports are already provided under CRF_Demo_Solution/TestProject/Results/WebUI folder.
+If you execute the run command, these reports will be deleted and new test reports will be placed into that folder.

 # 2.1 Some Terminology Regarding TestProject